Letters from Harold Edward 'Pompey' Elliott to his family, November 1916 - December 1916 - Part 6

 will be very near to you now.
 I will

-truly this time darling to send
+truly this time darling & send

-being left for a long time camping.
+tiny thing for a long time anyway.

 turn out to your liking & get to you

-just about Xmas that would
+just about Xmas.
+That would

 be just lovely.
-Hope the old submarines
+Hope the old Submarines

 dont sink our mail.
 I hear a lot